mjrgh/pico-sdk-2.1.0/README.md

 the CMake script bombs out if it's not present or isn't up-to-date, so it was easier to just build it than to hack the build script to bypass it.
 Plus some people might use it.

+## License

+Everything here is licensed under the original terms of the third-party source.
+It probably goes without saying that the Gnu toolchain tools are all under GPL.
+The Pico SDK library source is released under a 3-clause BSD license.